cpvrlab/cpvr-vr-suite/README.md

        <uses-feature android:name="oculus.software.overlay_keyboard" android:required="false"/>
    </manifest>
    ```
-   4. Go to **Project Settings -> Player -> Publishing Settings** and make sure that the Checkbox for **Custom Main Manifest** is checked
-   5. A custom AndroidManifest.xml is provided within the package but needs to manually be moved to the appropriate location.
+   4. A custom AndroidManifest.xml is provided within the package as a sample but needs to manually be moved to the appropriate location.

 ### Scene setup

+1. Place the **Complete VR Rig** prefab in an empty scene and add it to the build index
+2. Add your additional scenes to the build index without the **Complete VR Rig** prefab, camera or any other XR Rig in them

+### Networked scene setup

-1. Place the **Persistent Objects** prefab in an empty scene and add it to the build index
+1. Place the **Network VR Rig** prefab in an empty scene and add it to the build index (Make sure the index of this scene is 0)
+2. Create two empty GameObjects in the Hierarchy and name them 'NetworkManager' and 'NetworkController' respectivelly
+    1. Add a NetworkManager Component to the 'NetworkManager' GameObject.
+Select 'Unity Transport' as Transport and check 'Allow remote connections'.
+Also add references to the networkprefblist and playerprefab which can be found within the package
+    2. Add a NetworkController Component to the 'NetworkController' GameObject.
+Add references to the 'NetworkManager', the 'NetworkSceneController'-prefab and the 'GroupedTeleportationManager'-prefab.
+Also check 'Is Persistent' to make sure the object is carried over to the next scene.
-2. Add your additional scenes to the build index without the **Persistent Object** prefab, camera or any other XR Rig in them
+2. Add your additional scenes to the build index without the **Network VR Rig** prefab, camera or any other XR Rig in them

 ### Sending screenshots via Email